Štrpci massacre: Legacy

 The short film The Man Who Could Not Remain Silent (Čovjek koji nije mogao šutjeti) by Croatian film director Nebojša Slijepčević dramatizes the massacre, centered on the decision by Tomo Buzov to stand up against the perpetrators.
 The film won the Short Film Palme d'Or at the 2024 Cannes Film Festival.
 On January 23, 2025, the film got nominated on 97th Academy Awards in Best Live Action Short Film category, becoming Croatia's first nomination since its independence.

+In 2026, the UDIK published a book of verdicts of the Štrpci massacre.